orionjs/orionjs/docs/resolvers.md

 }
 ```

-`resolversSchemas` is responsible for validating both the existence and the correct structure of the imported resolvers, since they can be of type [`simpleResolver`](https://orionjs.com/docs/resolvers#simple-resolver), [`mutation`](https://orionjs.com/docs/resolvers#mutation), [`crudResolver`](https://orionjs.com/docs/resolvers#crud-resolver), and [`paginatedResolver`](https://orionjs.com/docs/resolvers#paginated-resolver).
+`resolversSchemas` is responsible for validating both the existence and the correct structure of the imported resolvers, since they can be of type [`basic resolver`](https://orionjs.com/docs/resolvers#basic-resolver), [`mutation`](https://orionjs.com/docs/resolvers#mutation), [`crudResolver`](https://orionjs.com/docs/resolvers#crud-resolver), and [`paginatedResolver`](https://orionjs.com/docs/resolvers#paginated-resolver).

 ## Resolver types

-### Simple resolver
+### Basic resolver

-simpleResolvers are controllers that can receive parameters and use them for a specific calculation, or to make a GraphQL Query to the database to return an element with its defined schema or of some other specific type.
+Basic resolvers are controllers that can receive parameters and use them for a specific calculation, or to make a GraphQL Query to the database to return an element with its defined schema or of some other specific type.

 ```js
 import {resolver} from '@orion-js/app'